higherkindness/mu-scala/docs/src/main/tut/README.md

 ### Monitor Client Calls

-In this case, in order to intercept the client calls we need an additional configuration settings (by using `AddInterceptor`):
+In this case, in order to intercept the client calls we need additional configuration settings (by using `AddInterceptor`):

 ```tut:silent
 import cats.implicits._